 For several years in a row I’ve found the caterpillars of Cycnia inopinatus – the Unexpected Cycnia Moth.
 According to an assessment by James Bess at the USDA Forest Service: “[this moth is] primarily associated with high quality barrens remnants”.

 I reared two of these caterpillars, and then released the adult moths back onto the prairie.

-There’s also a small population of Schinia septentrionalis – Northern Flower Moth.
-It’s not state listed, but it’s considered rare, and this is farther north than anyone has found it in Wisconsin before.
+There’s also a small population of Schinia septentrionalis – Northern Flower Moths.
+It’s not a state listed species, but it’s considered rare, and this is farther north than anyone has found it in Wisconsin before.
 The adults only fly for about a week a year.
 I check for them in early September and have found as many as 5 or 6 in one day.